babelouest/rhonabwy/README.md

 | A192GCM | AES GCM using 192-bit key |**YES** (2)|
 | A256GCM | AES GCM using 256-bit key |**YES**|

+(2) Nettle 3.4 minimum is required for RSA-OAEP and AES key Wrap

 - Supported Cryptographic Algorithms (`alg`) for Key Management:

 | "alg" Param Value | Key Management Algorithm | Supported |